 Roughly five years ago, Linda’s son Andrew overdosed after using heroin and fentanyl.
-He wasn’t breathing by the time he was found — no one knows how long he was left without oxygen.
+He wasn’t breathing by the time he was found—no one knows how long he was left without oxygen.
 Doctors didn’t think he’d survive the night.
 He did, and a month later he was able to be transferred out of the ICU.
 But even after going to a rehabilitation hospital, outpatient therapy, and receiving around-the-clock care, Andrew will likely never be able to eat on his own, use his hands, or speak clearly.
 His case is far from unusual.
 More and more, doctors are seeing individuals survive overdoses and be left to live with physical trauma, brain and lung injuries, and other long-term effects.

-During an opioid overdose, breathing becomes dangerously slow, and the heart starts having abnormal rhythms and can even go into cardiac arrest.
+During an overdose, breathing becomes dangerously slow, and the heart starts having abnormal rhythms and can even go into cardiac arrest.
 Then, breathing stops completely, and oxygen stops flowing to the brain.
 Within a matter of minutes, permanent brain damage can occur.

-Opioid overdoses are more frequent and dangerous than ever, primarily due to the prevalence of fentanyl, whose effects can be felt almost immediately.
+Opioid overdoses are more frequent and dangerous than ever, mostly due to the prevalence of fentanyl, which its effects can be felt almost immediately.
 “When a person overdoses on heroin, they may take the drug and then proceed to carry on a conversation for a few moments, then suddenly, that person stops talking and you look over and realize that they’re overdosing,” shares a participant in a study lead by the Center for Disease Control and Prevention. “[With fentanyl,] as soon as they are done [injecting the drug], they don’t even have time to pull the needle out [of their body] and they’re on the ground,” adds the study’s participant.

 In many cases, naloxone can help reverse opioid overdoses, but administering this antidote as soon as possible is particularly important when fentanyl is involved.
 Due to its potency, one dose of naloxone is rarely enough to reverse a fentanyl overdose.
 In some cases, by the time individuals start breathing again, the damage done is often irreversible.